 GRIPS endeavors to produce young policy-makers who can tackle problems faced by countries, cities, international organizations, companies, and civil society at large.
 To that end, graduate education at GRIPS focuses on the fundamentals of policy research as well as practical problem-solving.
-Students benefit from high-quality instruction in economics, political science, public administration, international relations, engineering, and other subjects.
+The students benefit from high-quality instruction in a comprehensive array of subjects, particularly economics, political science, public administration, international relations, and engineering.
 They also have the opportunity to acquire a valuable set of data science skills.
 Leveraging GRIPS' location in Japan, we have formed our curriculum around the examination of selected case studies reflecting the experiences of Japan and other Asian countries related to modernization, rapid economic growth, and disaster management.